niclas-timm/pg-docker-backup/Readme.md

 `config.default.yml` contains some default configurations that you don't need to worry about.
 But please also don't delete it ;).

 You can use `config.yml` to override the default config.
-For example, you can define the maximum number of backups will be stored in S3 and what the subdirectory these backups will be stored in.
+For example, you can define the maximum number of backups will be stored in S3 and what the subdirectory these backups will be stored in (e.g., `backups/`).
 You can also define if you want to be notified about errors via slack and/or email (see below for details).

 # Notifications